Dental Bridges Sudbury

 A bridge (fixed partial denture) is a device which fills the gap where teeth are absent.
 Fixed bridges are bonded into place and can only be removed by a dental professional.
 Removable bridges, as the name implies, can be taken out and cleaned.
 Fixed bridges offer more stability than their removable counterparts.

 Oral functionality and appearance are important reasons for wearing a bridge.
 A bridge helps support your lips and cheeks.
 The loss of a back tooth may cause your mouth to sink and your face to look older.

 Dental health is the most important reason for a bridge.
 Teeth were designed to complement each other.
 Unusual stresses are placed on the gums and other oral tissues when teeth are missing, causing a number of potentially harmful disorders.

 Increased risk of gum disease has proven to be one of the worst side effects of missing teeth and can be minimized with a bridge.

 Missing teeth can cause speech disorders as they are used to make many of the sounds we use to speak clearly.

 How is a bridge attached?

 The attachment procedure usually takes two or three appointments to complete.
-At the first appointment, Dr. Du, Dr. Thai, Dr. Dai, Dr. Epstein and Dr. Cho will prepare the teeth on either side of the gap by removing a portion of the enamel and dentin.
+At the first appointment, Dr. Du, Dr. Thai, Dr. Dai, Dr. Epstein and Dr. Singh will prepare the teeth on either side of the gap by removing a portion of the enamel and dentin.